-Our common stock has been approved for listing on The NASDAQ Global Market under the symbol "KIDS."
+We have applied to have our common stock approved for listing on The NASDAQ Global Market under the symbol "KIDS."

 SHARES ELIGIBLE FOR FUTURE SALE

 Prior to this offering, there has not been a public market for our common stock.
 We cannot predict what effect, if any, future sales of shares of common stock, or the availability for future sales of shares of common stock will have on the market price of our common stock prevailing from time to time.
 Nevertheless, sales of substantial amounts of common stock, including shares issued upon the exercise of outstanding options, in the public market or the perception that such sales could occur, could materially and adversely affect the market price of our common stock and could impair our future ability to raise capital through the sale of our equity or equity-related securities at a time and price that we deem appropriate.